 An epidural steroid injection is a cortisone injection used to treat inflammation around the spine.
 Cortisone is a type of steroid that is produced naturally by a gland in your body called the adrenal gland.
 Cortisone is released from the adrenal gland when your body is under stress.
 Natural cortisone is released into the blood stream and is relatively short-acting.

-Injected cortisone is synthetically produced and has many different trade names (Celestone, Kenalog, etc.), but is a close derivative of your body's own product.
+Injected cortisone is synthetically produced and has many different trade names (Celestone, Kenalog, etc.), but is closely related to your body's own cortisone.
 The most significant differences are that synthetic cortisone is not injected into the blood stream, but into a particular area of inflammation.
 Also, the synthetic cortisone is designed to act more potently and for a longer period of time (days instead of minutes).

-- Bleeding: Also unusual, and avoided by not performing this procedure on patients with bleeding disorders or those on blood thinning medication.
+- Bleeding: Also unusual, and limited by not performing this procedure on patients with bleeding disorders or while taking blood thinning medication.

-- Dural Tears: Caused by piercing the sac around the spinal nerves with the needle.
-This usually results in a headache.
+- Spinal Headache: Caused by piercing the sac around the spinal nerves with the needle.

 Other side-effects are possible, and should be discussed prior to injection with the doctor performing this procedure.